SabreTools/MPF/CHANGELIST.md

 - Handle numeric disc titles as issue numbers
 - Unify handling of enable/disable events
 - Enable nullability in Check
+- Remove all but .NET 6 for AppVeyor packaging

 ### 2.7.0 (2023-10-11)